Robert Murray Stamp

 minimum fees that are often charged.
 Although we will often pay

-a poorer rate, we don't have a minimum fee, so selling to us (or
+a lower rate, we don't have a minimum fee, so selling to us (or

 other dealers like ourselves) can be an advantageous way to